Digital Literacy: NITDA Partners NYSC to Train 30m Nigerians

 “Today’s programme reinforces our hope of a brighter future for the country in view of the immense sense of devotion to service and sacrifice for which these young men and women are being recognised.

-“The contributions of the corps members to the development of their host communities in the areas of health, education, agriculture, as well as advocacy on development issues have undoubtedly transformed them into societal custodians and vanguards, which are the salient qualities of visionary leaders,” Ahmed said.
+“The contributions of the corps members to the development of their host communities in the areas of health, education, agriculture as well as advocacy on development issues have undoubtedly transformed them into societal custodians and vanguards, which are the salient qualities of visionary leaders.”

 He urged serving and future corps members to emulate what the awardees have done.

-The Senior Technical Adviser, Office of the Senior Special Assistant to the President on Sustainable Development Goals (OSSAP-SDGs), Dr. Bala Yunusa, said as a government, they have recognised the position of the NYSC and had since 2017 partnered the service to provide advocacy and sensitisation to the corps members.
+Senior Technical Adviser, Office of the Senior Special Assistant to the President on Sustainable Development Goals (OSSAP-SDGs), Dr. Bala Yunusa, said as a government they have recognised the position of the NYSC and had since 2017 partnered the service to provide advocacy and sensitisation to the corps members.